 Four Days in Luang Prabang

-Have just returned from a four day visit to Luang Prabang.
-Four days is hardly long enough to get to know a place and the people that live there - but it was all the time I could spare on this occasion.
+I've just returned from a four-day visit to Luang Prabang.
+Four days is hardly enough to get to know a place and the people that live there, but it was all the time I could spare on this occasion.
 The trip began with an eventful arrival.
-I had less than the required six months left in my Canadian passport and so decided to travel on my UK passport - obtaining a tourist visa from the Laos embassy here in Bangkok.
-I used my Canadian passport to leave Thailand, and when I tried to enter Laos with my UK passport I was asked to 'have a seat' in a small office and wait while several officers of various rank (over a period of about an hour) came in and explained that I would have to pay a US 200 dollar fine because there was no exit visa in my UK passport to prove that I had come from Thailand.
+I had less than the required six months left in my Canadian passport and so decided to travel on my UK passport, obtaining a tourist visa from the Laos embassy here in Bangkok.
+I used my Canadian passport to leave Thailand, and when I tried to enter Laos with my UK passport I was asked to 'have a seat' in a small office and wait while several officers of various rank (over a period of about an hour) came and explained that I would have to pay a US 200 dollar fine because there was no exit visa in my UK passport to prove that I had come from Thailand.

-For the most part I pretended to be clueless (not that difficult for me to do), pointing to my Laos visa, and at one point feigned a decision to go back to Bangkok.
+For the most part I pretended to be clueless (not that difficult for me), pointing to my Laos visa, and at one point feigned a decision to go back to Bangkok.
 Smiling a lot probably helped.
 In the end the fine was reduced from 200 to 100 US dollars paid in Thai Baht.
-I'd love to know how it was divided up amongst the 'officials' on duty that day.

 I'd read about the concerns by some that the number of photo snapping tourists (including myself) at the early morning ceremony might be changing the nature of the ceremony for the worse, but the atmosphere was relaxed and respectful.
 It appeared to me that the right balance had been struck between those participating and those wanting to record the event.

 The highlight of the trip was when we invited ourselves to visit the central Luang Prabang school.
 We spoke to students and their teacher during a Saturday afternoon class.
 The school is a combined primary, secondary and vocational college and the students were taking a lesson in nutrition.
-Most students had travelled by bus from the areas around Luang Prabang to attend class that day.
+Most students had traveled by bus from the areas around Luang Prabang to attend class that day.
 I gave an impromptu (and brief) lesson in Canadian geography, explaining that at the moment the weather is very cold in Canada - reaching minus twenty degrees Celsius during cold snaps, and that there is plenty of snow.
 I told my usual stories, including how if you breathe in through your nose very quickly, your runny nose will instantly turn to ice (with the usual gasps of surprise followed very quickly by disbelief).
-And my old favourite - of how during the winter, people that have to park their cars very far from where they work don't always make it to the car before freezing like a statue - and have to be carried back inside to be warmed up before trying again (more gasps and then laughter as I pretend to be frozen).
+And my old favorite - of how during the winter people that have to park their cars very far from where they work, don't always make it to the car before freezing like a statue; at which point they have to be carried back inside to be warmed up before trying again (more gasps and then laughter as I pretended to be frozen).

-The central night market in Luang Prabang is remarkably well organised and suspiciously homogenous in the goods that are on offer.
+The central night market in Luang Prabang is remarkably well organized and suspiciously homogeneous in the goods that are on offer.
 I would have liked to ask the vendors who they bought their crafts from and how much they paid to rent their spot in the market.
 I guess the other reason people visit a country like Laos is to experience the culture - to see how other people live and perhaps to learn something about the hardship experienced by those living in a developing country - in particular the minority areas.
 The trouble I have with this explanation is that Laos is a 'developing' country for some very good reasons.
-I'm not an expert on the history of the region, but after just a little reading on the topic it's easy to see how the recent and tragic history of Laos (as well as Cambodia and Vietnam) explains a lot in terms of its lack of development.
+I'm not an expert on the history of the region, but after just a little reading on the topic it's easy to see how the recent and tragic history of Laos (as well as Cambodia and Vietnam) explains much in terms of the current situation there.

 A collection of some of the pictures I took in Luang Prabang can be found here.